eslam-gomaa/Flexible-Network/docs/usage.md

 There are 2 ways to use Flexible Network:
 {: .fs-9 }
 - As a Python Library (Use its functions within your Python script)
-- Use YAML manifests as Input to Flexible Network (Use almost the same functions provided by the library)
+- Use YAML manifests as Input (No coding is required)